 The succeeding paragraphs describe in detail each major event.

-MS Degree Program Expectations
+MSHN Degree Program Expectations

 The Human Nutrition Graduate Program Coordinator will assign each graduate student an academic advisor.
 The academic advisor will supervise the academic progress of the candidate from entrance till the time when a Scholarly Project Advisor is identified (or unless another advisor is chosen).